This job search feature is for Premium Users.

 Postsecondary teachers, often referred to as professors or faculty, specialize in a variety of subjects and fields.
-At colleges and universities, professors are organized into departments that specialize in a degree field, such as history, science, business, or music.
+At colleges and universities, professors are organized into departments by degree field, such as history, science, or business.
 A professor may teach one or more courses within that department.
-For example, a mathematics professor may teach calculus, statistics, and a graduate seminar in a very specific area of mathematics.
+For example, a mathematics professor may teach calculus, statistics, and a graduate seminar on a topic related to polynomials.

-Part-time professors, often known as adjunct professors, spend most of their time teaching students.
+Part-time professors, often known as adjunct professors, usually spend most of their time teaching students.

-Professors may teach large classes of several hundred students (often with the help of graduate teaching assistants), smaller classes of about 40 to 50 students, seminars with just a few students, or laboratories where students practice the subject matter.
-They work with an increasingly varied student population as more part-time, older, and culturally diverse students are going to postsecondary schools.
+Professors may teach large classes of several hundred students (often with the help of graduate teaching assistants), smaller classes of about 40 to 50 students, seminars with a few students, or laboratories in which students practice the subject matter.
+Some teach online, either exclusively or in addition to providing live instruction.

 Most postsecondary teachers work in public and private colleges and universities, professional schools, and junior or community colleges.
-Outside of class time, their schedules are generally flexible, and they may spend that time in administrative duties, advising students, and conducting research.
+Most work full time, although part-time work is common.

 Work Environment Details